-If you’ve got some overripe bananas sitting on the counter, put them to good use by baking up a batch of these delicious Vegan Banana Cookies.
-They’re crispy on the outside, tender and chewy on the inside and they can be just as good with regular or white chocolate chips or even nuts.
-They’ll be gone before you can say banana!
+If you have overripe bananas sitting on the counter, put them to good use by baking up a batch of these delicious Vegan Banana Cookies.
+They're crispy on the outside, tender and chewy on the inside and they can be just as good with regular or white chocolate chips or with nuts.

 These are truly irresistible, and they are so darn comforting at a time when everyone needs some comfort.
 And although I made these with vegan white chocolate chips, which had been sitting in my freezer for longer than I care to admit (isn't everyone plundering the depths of their freezers right now?), you can make them with regular chocolate chips and they'd be just as delicious.

 This is also a fun project to do with your kids.
 My little helper, Jay, scooped them out on the baking sheet for me and we couldn't wait until the cookies were out of the oven, warm and gooey, so we could devour them with a cup of almond milk.

 - You have a choice in what kind of flour you use.
 These are already low-fat cookies, but if you want to make them even healthier, you can make them with whole wheat pastry flour.
 I would've, normally, but I don't have any right now and I can't run to the grocery store and even if I did I really doubt I'd find any there.
 So I used all purpose flour, but you can also use a mix of apf and whole wheat flour.
 Or sub half a cup with almond flour, which makes these cookies chewier and nuttier and altogether even more divine.

 - You will need to puree the bananas for these cookies--don't just mash them the way you would for a banana bread because you don't want any lumps in here.
 Just a quick turn in the blender or food processor works.